IpMan-123/CSE-515-AMT/Readme.md

 ./SecureFinancialTransactions
 ```

-You will see output showing the public keys, shared secrets, encrypted transaction, IV, SHA-256 hash, and decrypted transaction.
+You will see a menu with options to choose between:
+1. Before Mid Term (ECDH implementation)
+2. After Mid Term (DH implementation)
+3. Exit

+### Before Mid Term Menu Options:
+1. Generate the keys (ECDH)
+2. User Input (Encryption only)
+3. Decrypt (show decrypted value)
+4. Return to Main Menu

+### After Mid Term Menu Options:
+1. Generate the keys
+2. User Input (Enter financial transaction data and encrypt)
+3. Check Integrity And Authentication (Decrypt and verify)
+4. Return to Main Menu

 ## Security Considerations

-- The Diffie-Hellman parameters are chosen to be secure against brute-force attacks.
-- AES encryption uses a fresh random IV for each encryption to ensure semantic security.
+- Both implementations use secure key exchange protocols
+- ECDH provides better performance with smaller key sizes
+- AES encryption ensures data confidentiality
-- SHA-256 hashing ensures message integrity and detects tampering.
+- SHA-256 hashing (in After Mid Term) ensures message integrity
-- This is a demonstration and does not include network transmission code; in a real system, secure channels and authentication mechanisms should be used.
+- This is a demonstration and does not include network transmission code
+- In a real system, secure channels and additional authentication mechanisms should be used

 ## License